TinosNitso/mpv-scripts/README.md

 Video clock, multi-stereo audio-speed randomization ([aspeed](aspeed.lua)), animated mask generator ([automask](automask.lua)), dual animated spectrum ([autocomplex](autocomplex.lua)) & insta-cropping ([autocrop](autocrop.lua)) for [SMPlayer](https://smplayer.info) & [MPV](https://mpv.io)!
 Newest scripts in `mpv-scripts.zip` on GitHub.
 Toggle them by double-clicking on mute (m&m).
 Pictures, videos & audio can be drag & dropped onto SMPlayer, to light them up.
 The scripts can be opened & options edited in Notepad (no word wrap). [main](main.lua) has much more info, & options for which scripts & subtitles load, & ytdl.
 I use [Notepad++](https://notepad-plus-plus.org/downloads/) on Windows, & Brackets on MacOS.
 All free for Windows, Linux & MacOS. 🙂

 To use on YouTube select Open→URL in SMPlayer.
-Rumble, Odyssey & RedTube also directly compatible.
+Rumble, Odyssey & RedTube also compatible.
 Double-clicking mute makes the mask smoothly vanish or re-appear, along with black-bars (smooth padding), & the audio switches btwn randomized & normal. aspeed.lua options can activate chipmunk mode on left-channel (in sync), as well as tri-color clock! autocrop handles transparent input, too, along with a track-list with start & end times.
 MPV has instant zoom, but unfortunately no scroll bar (to pan around with mouse, etc).
 Keyboard shortcuts only work if MPV has its own window (SMPlayer preference).

+See docs folder for pdf manuals.

 ## Installation
 In Windows extract all `.lua` scripts from `.zip` & copy/paste them into `smplayer-portable` (or smplayer) folder.
 Then in SMPlayer Advanced Preferences enter